SCLW/Circuitry-Based-Sound/readme.md

 ### CD40106

 The inverter is a basic part in digital electronics and performs the logic operation of negation.
 When the input is connected to ground, the output is pulled to V<sub>DD</sub> and vice versa.
-The CD40106 hex Schmitt trigger inverter offers six separate inverters in one chip that can be wired externally to build square wave oscillators.
-When using a potentiometer for frequency control, an offset resistor should be placed in series in order to prevent too low resistance between output and input.
+The CD40106 hex Schmitt trigger inverter offers six separate inverters in one chip.
+The Schmitt trigger action permits unlimited rise and fall times on the input.
+The chip can be wired externally to build one or more square wave oscillators (see illustration).
+When using a potentiometer for frequency control, a resistor should be placed in series in order to prevent too low resistance between output and input.

 *Applications:*
 * Square Wave Generator